KUWTK Season 13 Premiere Recap Dash Stores Scott Disick

-So much has happened since the Keeping Up With The Kardashians finale in November.
+So much has happened since the Keeping Up With the Kardashians finale in November.
 The Paris robbery.
-Kanye's hospitalisation.
-The show's trailer teased all of those things for Season 13, but exactly none of them are in the premiere.
+Kanye's hospitalization.
+The show's trailer teased all of those things for season 13, but exactly none of them are in the premiere.

 First, we need to deal with Dash.
 Remember Dash?
 It's been a long time since we've spent any time in the retail stores.
 The episode starts with a trip to the New York location.
 Kourtney and Jonathan Cheban are not impressed.
 Cheban suggests the whole thing needs a rebrand.
 Kourtney reminisces about the good old days.
 "Remember when we had lines," she says.
 "We need to evolve."
 She calls Kim to clue her in.
 "It's so 2009.
 I don't even have the words to explain."
 They make a plan to visit the Miami store when the whole gang arrives in Florida.